vlaurenzano/sorts/README.md

 # sorts
-Sorting algorithms implemented in different languages
+Sorting algorithms implemented in different languages used for learning